Alex313031/thorium/docs/BUILDING_WIN.md

 *Optional*: You can also build with [API keys](https://www.chromium.org/developers/how-tos/api-keys) if you want features like Google Sync, Translate, Gelocation API, etc.
-Thorium release builds use a private API Keys repo, if you would like access, contact me.
+Thorium release builds use a private API Keys repo.
+If you would like access, contact me.
 Otherwise you can follow the above link to learn how to make your own private developer keys.

 ##  Downloading the Thorium code

 You can either use git clone, or download a .zip from the repo.
-It should be placed side by side with the Chromium directory in *C:\src*
+It should be placed side by side with the Chromium directory in *C:\src*. \
 Using Git:

 ```shell